 For many years I was fortunate to be able to study with Hal Sampson, Ph.D. and Joe Weiss, M.D. at the San Francisco Psychotherapy Research Group.
 Their theory, research, humor and kindness shaped me as a clinician.
 The theory, Control/Mastery Theory (CMT), while awkwardly named, is an elegant and streamlined theory about how people work in psychotherapy.
 It focuses on how early childhood traumatic events and relationships create grim and limiting ideas/feelings about oneself, and how a therapist can best understand what someone is working on in therapy and form a relationship that works to disprove the traumas of the past.
 Their research and theory are compatible with the core ideas of Attachment Theory, Cognitive Behavioral Therapy, Family Systems Theory, as well as many psychodynamic ideas.

 I'm intrigued by the terrific research on mindfulness and psychotherapy, and how mindfulness offers another tool to use to facilitate neurobiological changes that bring calm, improved mood and actual positive changes in the brain itself.
-My current area of training is with EMDR and I'm working toward certification.
-Dr. Dan Siegel's work on interpersonal neurobiology offers fascinating and compelling research on how our sense of self and our neural pathways are affected by trauma and how therapeutic relationships can assist in strengthening neural connections.
+My current area of training is with AF-EMDR and I'm working toward certification.